It’s Women’s Equality Day!

 - Where the U.S. once led the world in working women, we now lag behind due to dated policies from the 1990s (if not the 1950s) and little change in culture to reflect the modern workforce – there’s a structural problem.

-- As the primary caregivers, when women become mothers and/or care for aging parents, they are forced to make difficult career choices.
+- As primary caregivers, when women become mothers or caregivers to aging parents, they are forced to make difficult career choices.
 This is an issue nearly every woman will face as up to 90% of U.S. women are caregivers to aging parents.

 - Without flexible work options, women drop out or fall back to non-leadership roles.
 And those who leave to freelance, forgo valuable benefits.
 30% of women leave the workforce, but 70% would have stayed if they had access to flexibility.*

-- Gender diversity leads to better outcomes and increased profit and revenue.
+- Gender diversity leads to better outcomes and increased profit and revenue 21% more according to McKinsey’s research.
 Any degree of flexible working makes a big difference in the lives of women, but job sharing uniquely allows them to separate and prioritize work and life, working half the week with a supportive partner while progressing in their careers.
 They often keep their crucial benefits and have the flexibility they need to care for human beings, while their employers have the 24/7 coverage needed with increased productivity, engagement, and loyalty.

 - Job sharing (at work or in volunteer roles) increases women’s ability to participate on boards, in non-profit organizations, volunteering, at work, and in their children’s lives creating a better society for all of us.